ottopaulsen/node-red-contrib-power-saver/docs/faq/best-save-viewer.md

 ## Something seems wrong

-The tool is not using the same code as the node, so in case there is a bg in the node (or in the tool) the numbers may not match.
+The tool is not using the same code as the node, so in case there is a bug in the node (or in the tool) the numbers may not match.

 <hr/>